marcelmedina/minecraft-on-azure/README.md

 To run it, just create a deployment on azure from a template, pointing it to the compiled arm template available, tweak the parameters, and you are done!
 Don't forget to accept the EULA, as it will crash the server if you don't.

+> NOTE: If any modification is made to the Bicep file, you will need to compile it again.
+Run `az bicep build --file .\vanilla-aci.bicep`.

 To deploy the servers:

 Vanilla: [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmarcelmedina%2Fminecraft-on-azure%2Fmaster%2Fvanilla-aci.json)